-How would you feel about Google showing information above search results (taken from one of those results) in response to a query, to give searchers a sense of the the information provided in the results on that page?
+How would you feel about Google showing information above search results (taken from one of those results) in response to a query to give searchers a sense of the information provided in the results on that page?

 Choosing What Information to Display

 How would Google decide to display information about burn treatment instead of the medical condition itself, or information about someone with the name Burns (such as the comedian George Burns)?

 Many of the queries that people perform searches with are ambiguous and might trigger pages covering a wide range of topics.
 A search for “java” could bring back search results about a programming language, an island, or a type of coffee.
 A search for “jaguar” could result in listings of pages about cars or about animals.

 If Google looked at a classification associated with the query itself to decide what kind of information to display, it might have trouble making a decision.
 If it classified information related to search results for a query and used those classifications to decide what information to show, the search engine might get a better sense of what may be appropriate to display at the top of search results.

 Before the search engine decided what kind of information to display above the search results, it might classify a certain number of the top search results to see which classifications most frequently appear.
 It might do that by looking at different parts of those results, such as their URLs, titles, snippets associated with them, and labels that may have been attached to those pages.